What kind of editing do you need?

 You will receive two copies of your work from me: a ‘tracked’ version with my changes showing, and a ‘clean’ version where I have accepted those changes.
 I usually advise you to look first at the clean version so you can see how the edited text reads, and only refer to the tracked version if you want to see what I’ve changed.
 My explanations, questions and suggestions will be visible in both.

-Of course, doing a development edit and then a copy-edit can end up quite expensive, so I also offer what I call an enhanced copy-edit for those who just want reassurance that their plot and timeline are sound.
-Here my focus will be on the language issues, as in a regular copy-edit, but I will also look out for any plot and continuity issues and suggest how to fix them.
+Of course, doing a development edit and then a copy-edit can end up quite expensive, so I also offer what I call a copy-edit-plus for those who just want reassurance that their plot and timeline are sound.
+Here my focus will be on the language issues, as in a regular copy-edit, but I will also look out for any plot, timing and continuity issues and suggest how to fix them.

 You will get the same two versions of my edit as for copy-editing, but with more suggestions and, if necessary, an accompanying report.